Challenge: Climb all 5 x VS 4C** routes in the Gorge! (In a day)

 Inspired and encouraged by local Bristol climbing hero and all round nice guy Dave Talbot, I’m always a sucker for a challenge.
-The 5 routes in question span across the 5 main sections of cliffs in the gorge and present a superb introduction to the delights of Bristol climbing.
+The 5 routes in question span across the 5 main sections of cliffs in the gorge and present a superb introduction to the delights of climbing on the worlds greatest inner-city crag.
 From left to right:

 It was a beautiful 10/10 day and Jake & I decided to head for an afternoon climb and tick off a few VS’s…unknown to him I had a bigger plan…but I didn’t tell him.

 15:30 – Start the watch (with out telling Jake!).
 The first route is ‘Unknown Wall’.
 A fantastic climb (once we eventually found the bottom of it!) that provides a couple of really great 4C pitches up a funky wall and a cheeky traverse.
 Now the best bit (arguably) of this route – in fact of the whole day – is that you top out onto the downs and the ice cream van!!
 We came well prepared (thanks to Daves blog) & devoured some (insert Bristolian accent here) 99ers’ – with flake and sauce (of course) before blasting it down through the trees back to the bottom.

 Slightly unconventionally and against our favour time wise we opted to climb Clarion next (as neither of us had done it before).
 A more slabby climb with lots of gear quickly got dispatched, and another high 5 ensued.
 Foolishly we had forgotten to take heed to Daves advice of bringing skate boards and a bouncy castle for a ‘quicker descent’, so we abseiled back down.
 How boring.